bbauska/zombiePolitics/README.md

-ings are also the same people who Want to privatize and corporatize public school­ ing, eliminate all traces of the social state, and destroy all remnants of those public spheres that promote critical literacy, civic courage, and non-commodiiied values that give meaning to a democracy.
+ings are also the same people who Want to privatize and corporatize public school­ ing, eliminate all traces of the social state, and destroy all remnants of those public spheres that promote critical literacy, civic courage, and non-commodiiied values that give meaning to a democracy.</p>

-These are the folks who encouraged members of the Florida legislature to pass a law that outlawed historical interpretation in Florida public schools.9 These are the same groups for whom any vestige of education that promotes critical agency, self-representation, and promotes democracy is condemned-or worse, simply dis­
+<p>These are the folks who encouraged members of the Florida legislature to pass
+a law that outlawed historical interpretation in Florida public schools.9 These are the same groups for whom any vestige of education that promotes critical agency, self-representation, and promotes democracy is condemned-or worse, simply dis­